Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/components.md

   -> Html msg
 ```

-Behold– no `init` or `update` needed!
-Just a few, easy-to-test functions that update a data structure.
+The above example shows a file that provides:

+1. A new data structure– `Carousel`
+1. Functions to update that structure:
+   `next`, `previous`, and `select`
+1. The way to `view` that structure

+The implementation is under-the-hood, so callers won't break if you change it later.
+If you'd like to see the full Carousel implementation, [here it is](https://gist.github.com/ryannhg/b26c0d6a5d2bfd74643e7da6543c5170).

+### Using a Carousel Component

 Here's how you might call it in a page:

 ```elm
 import Components.Carousel as Carousel exposing (Carousel)